lakkatv/lakka-website/content/articles/2018/06/25/lakka-211-with-raspberry-pi-3-b-plus-support.md

 Lakka 2.1.1 is out!

-This new version of the retro gaming Operating System now supports the new Raspberry Pi 3 B+.
+This new version of Lakka retro gaming operating system now supports the new Raspberry Pi 3 B+.

 ![Raspberry Pi 3 B+](media/3bplus.jpg)

-Many packages got updated with a special focus on stability.
+Many packages have been updated with a focus on stability.

 ## Changelog